 All of these certified containers are thoroughly tested and optimized specifically for the most common scenario within the platform.
-PaaS team regularly updates these software stacks to the newest available stable versions or apply security patches to already released container images.
+Jelastic team regularly updates these software stacks to the newest available stable versions or apply security patches to already released container images.

 Usually, these containers also benefit from additional integrations, such as automated configuration based on the resource (cloudlet) scaling limits, automated SSL certificates installation, application deployment automation, built-in auto-clustering, managed delivery of security updates, and others.